harvard-dce/dce_course_info/docs/qa.md

 * If I create a new page, or open an existing one, or edit the syllabus, an "i" icon on the rich text editor will appear.

-* If I click this icon, a popop window will appear, giving me fields to choose from to display.
+* If I click this icon, a popup window will appear, giving me fields to choose from to display.
 By default, all fields are checked.

 * I should be able to select any combination of fields and have them